JinnZ2/JinnZ2/Resilience/Phosphorus/Phosphorus-README.md

 Real-world example of why this matters:
 A laser doesn’t work by adding photons linearly.
 It works because photons stimulate emission of MORE photons through resonant coupling in the cavity.
 Small input → large output through amplification.
 Your system is doing something similar - using geometric resonance to create conditions where energy pathways reinforce each other.

+This system uses geometric energy coupling - multiple energy pathways that reinforce each other through resonance rather than simple addition.
+Light diffraction creates thermal hotspots that enhance electrochemical kinetics, which enables bacterial activity that further improves extraction efficiency while generating additional energy.
+These coupled processes amplify overall system performance beyond what individual components could achieve independently.
+This is nonlinear physics - small optimizations in geometry, spacing, or wavelength can have large effects on total performance.
+Field testing is essential to dial in the coupling efficiency for local conditions.”